Digital Platforms: A Gateway To Social Change…

 PUSHING FOR OUR LEUNIG MOMENT

 I had full faith if the March In March picked up the story and deployed the Social Media strategy i had sent them – that we would have seen a 2nd story in the Sydney Morning Herald.
 The digi-gods had been on our side up until this point.
-I posted Leunig content on Instagram and Facebook over the next 2 days to engage in a new and peaceful way.
+I posted Leunig content on Instagram and Facebook over the next 2 days to engage in a new way.

 Saturday March 29